 Supplemental Fig. 2.
-Photogaph of a self-imaging wavefront division fiber optic tethered capsule.
+Photograph of a self-imaging wavefront division fiber optic tethered capsule.
 Light was transmitted through a single mode fiber that was housed within the tether (900-μm outer diameter, 1.75-m length) and spliced to a multi-mode fiber waveguide inside the capsule.
 The beam diverged within a glass spacer and then was focused with a GRIN lens.
 A right-angle reflector mounted to a micro-motor allowed the CAFM beam to reflect to the side wall of the capsule.
 The beam was scanned around the circumference of the capsule (and esophagus) by the motor.
 The entire electro-optical assembly was encased in a clear poly (methyl methacrylate) pill-shaped shell with overall dimensions of 27.2 mm (length) x 11 mm (diameter).

 Both the conventional and self-imaging wavefront division fiber optic TCE devices were connected to an OCT imaging system (OCT swept source engine, Axsun Technologies, MA, USA) that employed a 1300 nm center wavelength laser that swept its output over ~130 nm, providing ~7 µm axial resolution in tissue.
 The A-line rate was 100 kHz.
 Both capsule motors rotated at 19.5 Hz, resulting in 5120 A-lines (lateral sampling) per circumferential, cross-sectional image.